awsdocs/amazon-elasticache-docs/doc_source/redis/backups-seeding-redis.md

 When you use a Redis \.rdb file to seed a new Redis cluster, you can do the following:
 + Upgrade from a nonpartitioned cluster to a Redis \(cluster mode enabled\) cluster running Redis version 3\.2\.4\.
-+ Specify a number of shards \(called node groups in the API and CLI\) in the new cluster that is different from the number of shards in the cluster that was used to create the backup file\.
++ Specify a number of shards \(called node groups in the API and CLI\) in the new cluster\.
+This number can be different from the number of shards in the cluster that was used to create the backup file\.
 + Specify a different node type for the new cluster—larger or smaller than that used in the cluster that made the backup\.
 If you scale to a smaller node type, be sure that the new node type has sufficient memory for your data and Redis overhead\.
-For more information, see [Ensuring You Have Sufficient Memory to Create a Redis Snapshot](BestPractices.BGSAVE.md)\.
+For more information, see [Ensuring That You Have Enough Memory to Create a Redis Snapshot](BestPractices.BGSAVE.md)\.
 + Distribute your keys in the slots of the new Redis \(cluster mode enabled\) cluster differently than in the cluster that was used to create the backup file\.

 **Note**